mheh/lugormod-community/README.md

 cp -r lugormod-community/lugormod/* <destination of lugormod folder>
 ```

 This assumes you have a lugormod folder in your openjk or .ja server folder and have been previously running a server.
-Just make sure you set fs_game to lugormod when launching.

 ## A New Server